Algueron/ganesh-platform/README.md

 ### Setup Keycloak

 Keycloak will be used as the Identity Provider.
-It is currently installed on the same server than PostgreSQL.
+It should be installed on a dedicated server.

 - Install system utilities
 ````bash